bernie-skipole/indipydriver/docs/source/usage/example4.rst

     print("Application Stopped")

-It would probably be more usual to run example3.py in one process, and open a new process to run indipyweb, however the above shows how it can all be run as a single script.
+It would probably be more usual to run example3.py in one process, and open a new session to run indipyweb, however the above shows how it can all be run as a single script.

+This has been run on a RaspberryPi 5 to show that indipydriver, indipyserver and indipyweb are all RaspberryPi compatable.
+At the same time SSH was used to connect to the Pi and indipyterm was run to also connect to the service.
+Again this showed that indipyterm is Raspberry Pi compatable, and works well in an SSH session.

 For more information on indipyweb see: